Hulupeep/agentic-mesh/README.md

 - **Adapters**: Node.js/TypeScript tools implementing the ToolSpec ABI
 - **Schemas**: JSON Schema definitions for all protocol objects
 - **CLI**: `ampctl` for plan execution and management

+## Beyond Code Generation

+AMP is not limited to software delivery.
+Any multi-step workflow that needs determinism, auditability, and guardrails can be encoded as a plan:

+- **Research & Analysis**: Chain document retrieval, summarisation, validation, and insight storage with guaranteed citations.
+- **Operational Runbooks**: Capture incident response or security triage steps as declarative playbooks with enforced ordering and budgets.
+- **Content Pipelines**: Orchestrate translation, fact checking, compliance review, and publishing across multiple agents.
+- **Decision Support**: Coordinate data ingestion, scoring, human approvals, and memory updates for healthcare or finance decisions with traceable provenance.
+- **Robotics & Hardware**: Schedule perception, planning, safety checks, and reporting for autonomous systems, ensuring the same safe sequence every time.

+See the [FAQ](FAQ.md) for additional scenarios and migration guidance.

 ## ToolSpec ABI Contract Stability